insilica/bawto/README.md

 # Biomarkers Associated With Therapeutic Outcomes (BAWTO) In Prostate Cancer
-This provides scripts and gists for creating/analyzing data synthesized from prostate cancer publication data.
+Scripts and gists for creating/analyzing data synthesized from prostate cancer clinical trial publications.

 Three sysrev projects were created for this analysis: